If you are applying, you must complete sections 1, 2, and 3 of the Access to Leeds application form. Read guidance on completing sections 1, 2 and 3.

 If, at any point during the admissions process, you are found to be ineligible due to the above requirements, you will be withdrawn from the scheme.

 In addition, you must meet at least two of the following six eligibility criteria.
-Click on the tabs below for guidelines on these criteria.

 First generation of immediate family to apply to higher education